hud-code/blinqr.io/src/content/docs/getting-started/introduction.md

 ## Next Steps

-Ready to build your own BlinQR device?
+Ready to build your own blinqr device?

 1. Check the [Hardware Requirements](/getting-started/hardware/) to see what you need
 2. Follow the [Assembly Guide](/getting-started/assembly/) to put it together